JulianGmp/3dprints/usb_drive_case/README.md

 The openSCAD model is very configurable, so you can configure this for your USB drive, or whatever else.

+One possible improvement I would like to see is rounded edges for both parts, but from what I've seen it's unnecessarily complex to do that in openSCAD.

 ## Print settings

 I printed this with a Prusa MINI+, using PrusaSlicer 2.3.